-In 2020, provisions for contracts that have become onerous due to cessation of refining operations amounting to P4.81 billion (2019 - nil).
-Current portion of onerous provisions amounting to P2.26 billion (2019 - nil) is recognized under trade and other payables (see note 12).
+In 2021, Other liabilities include long-term provisions for contracts that have become onerous due to cessation of refining operations amounting to nil (2020 - P4.81 billion).
+Current portion of provision for onerous contracts amounting to P1.87 billion in 2021 (2020 - P2.26 billion) is recognized under trade and other payables (see note 12).
+The decrease in the onerous provisions pertains to payments and reversals made during the year.